 Navigate to the athlete profile of the virtual athlete you want to send access to and click on his name.
 On the left side of the athlete profile, you have a number of actions you can choose to do with this athlete.
 If this athlete is not connected to a real Sportlyzer account, one of the action will be "Give access".
 Click on this action if you want to link this account with his/her personal Sportlyzer account.

 On the following screen you have two options:

 Option 1: give Basic access for players and their parents.
 This is the option that is most commonly used.

-Option 2: give access to advanced player(s).
-This option should be chosen if you know that the player needs to analyze and log their trainings, etc.
+Option 2: give access to the advanced player(s).
+This option should be chosen if you know that the player needs to analyze and log their training, etc.

 When you start sending access, a window opens with an email template.
 This email also gives the athletes and their parents a small introduction about how to start using Sportlyzer.

 You can read more about the difference between basic and advanced players here.